-As stated in Note 6 to the financial statements, the Company stated its investment in associate at cost, which is contrary to the requirements of International Accounting Standards 28 - Investments in associates, which stipulates that an investor company should account investment in associated company using equity method of accounting.
+As stated in Note 6 to the financial statements, the Company accounted its investment in associate at cost, which is contrary to the requirements of International Accounting Standard 28 - Investments in Associates and Joint Ventures, which stipulates that a company should account investment in associated company using equity method of accounting.
+In our opinion, for a proper understanding of the Company's state of affairs, equity method of accounting should have been used as required by the International Accounting Standard 28.

-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF Belle Terre Realty Limited
+INDEPENDENT AUDITORS' REPORT

+TO THE MEMBERS OF Belle Terre Realty Limited